 How to Sign Up for the LSAT

-If you are ready to schedule the LSAT, you first need to know the registration deadlines for your desired test date.
-If you are taking the LSAT-Flex, you can do this as close as 10 days before the test date.
-Here are the ways you can sign up for the LSAT:
+If you’re ready to schedule the LSAT, you first need to know the registration deadlines for your desired test date.

-- To register for the LSAT online, you will need an LSAC account.
-Once you have one, you can sign into your LSAC account and then submit your LSAT registration.
+To register for the LSAT online, you’ll need an LSAC account.
+Once you have one, you can sign in to your LSAC account and then submit your LSAT registration.

 When Should You Take the LSAT?